 The NEC Group classifies non-derivative financial assets into financial assets measured at amortized cost, financial assets measured at fair value through other comprehensive income, or financial assets measured at fair value through profit or loss.
 The NEC Group has irrevocably elected to designate all equity instruments, except for those in the form of venture capital investments, in principle as financial assets measured at fair value through other comprehensive income.
 The NEC Group initially recognizes financial assets measured at amortized cost on the date they originated.
 All other financial assets are initially recognized in the consolidated statements of financial position when the NEC Group becomes a party to the contractual provisions of the financial instruments.

 The NEC Group derecognizes financial assets when the contractual rights to the cash flows from the asset expire, or when the NEC Group transfers the contractual rights to the cash flows from the asset, as well as substantially all the risks and rewards of ownership of the financial asset.
-Separate assets or liabilities are recognized when the NEC Group derecognizes financial asset.
+Separate assets or liabilities are recognized when the NEC Group derecognizes financial assets, but still retains an interest that does not result in the retention of control over the financial asset.

-Financial assets held by the NEC Group are measured at amortized cost when both of the following conditions are met: - The financial asset is held within a business model whose objective is to hold financial assets in order to collect
+Financial assets held by the NEC Group are measured at amortized cost when both of the following conditions are met:

-- The financial asset is held within a business model who contractual cash flows; and - The contractual terms of the financial asset give rise on spec and interest on the principal amount outstanding.
+- The financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows; and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.